rotarolasanchez/rotarolasanchez/README.md

 ### Greetings everyone!
-My name is Jorge, also known in the industry as [Chochy][Facebook] 👋
+My name is Ronald, also known in the industry as [Chochy][Facebook] 👋

-## As the CEO of Capdesis, I am passionate about technology and education.
-In addition to leading our company in its mission to innovate and grow, I also have the pleasure of being an educator and a software developer with a variety of skills in my repertoire.
+## As a Systems Engineer and Systems Master, I have extensive knowledge in different technologies, with more than 9 years of experience in the technology sector, I am specialized in the development of mobile solutions.

 I've had the privilege of teaching courses that cover various aspects of software development and the essential tools for it: